 The Great Smoky Mountains National Park is the most visited national park in the United States!
 It has some of the best hiking, fishing and wildlife viewing you'll find in the U.S. We're sharing the inside scoop with you so you can plan your next trip to the Smokies.

 The Great Smoky Mountains National Park began reopening May 9!
 The reopening of the park will happen in phases, and the first phase will lasted for 2 weeks.
 The first phase included the opening of many of the roads and trails in the park.
-The second phase kicked off on May 19.
+The second phase kicked off on May 19, and more things slowly have been reopening.
 We’ve got all the details on the reopening of the Great Smoky Mountains National Park!

 Phase 1 of Great Smoky Mountains National Park Reopening